 Factors Contributing to Ketamine's Established Safety Profile

 Ketamine first received approval from the U.S. Food and Drug Administration (FDA) in the 1970s for use as an anesthetic agent.
 Since then, it has been widely utilized by anesthesiologists across surgical procedures for patients ranging from young children to elderly adults.
 Its continued prevalence stems from ketamine generally being safe, well-tolerated, and effective for its intended clinical applications across diverse socioeconomic settings.
-A key indicator of ketamine's favorable safety profile is its acceptable risk-benefit ratio demonstrated through extensive medical use for treating a broad and growing array of symptoms and conditions, including:

 The broad range of medical and therapeutic ketamine applications, with relatively positive safety outcomes documented across many age groups, supports its overall tolerability and safety profile.